hossain-khan/android-police-brutality-incidents/README.md

 ## Objective

 The objective of the app is to be front-end of the data that is collected and exposed by [police-brutality](https://github.com/2020PB/police-brutality) repository.
-This allows people to easily access data on the go, and allow them to easily report new incident.
+This allows people to easily access data on the go, and allow them to easily report new incident via official GitHub project.

 ### Key Features